dsummersl/nvim-sluice/README.md

 # nvim-sluice

+Sluice:

+> A trough to channel water from a distance.

+A neovim plugin that provides vertical channels along the sides of your window:
-A neovim minimap of the +signs gutter for the right side of the window.
+- minimap of the +signs and extmarks for the side of the window.
+- replacement for the signcolumn: customize the width and contents of the column to your liking!

 ## Install